 You take the bus to EUR Fermi tube station which is the last stop on the bus.

-After you exit the bus, go into the metro station and take the tube in the direction of either Rebibba or Conca D'Oro (it doesn't matter which)- see the blue line.
+After you exit the bus, go into the metro station and take the tube in the direction of either Rebibba or Conca D'Oro (it doesn't matter which)- see the blue line on the metro map.
 Take the train 8 stops to the Colosseum.

-The tube goes directly to the Colosseum.
-I’d recommend buying your return ticket from the site to save hassle using the machines or looking for a tobacconist who sells them in Rome.
+I’d recommend buying your return ticket directly from the campsite to save the hassle of using ticket machines or searching for a tobacconist in Rome.

-Both the buses and metro operate between 6am -11.30pm.
+Both the buses and metro operate between 6am and 11.30pm.

 The park itself offer excursions to Rome, Ostia Antica, Tivoli, Pompei and Naples which can be booked via their tourist info office on site.
 Alternatively, you can arrange your own tours in advance.